-ANTICIPATED DATE OF INCEPTION: MAY 4, 2020
+ANTICIPATED DATE OF INCEPTION: MAY 11, 2020

-DISTRICT WIDE PRECAUTIONS and GUIDELINES FOR LIMITED IN-PERSON PROCEEDINGS:
+DISTRICT WIDE PRECAUTIONS and GUIDELINES FOR LIMITED INPERSON PROCEEDINGS:

-- 1. Courthouses will be limited to one point of entry. - 2.
-Only litigants/defendants appearing on the docket will be permitted into the courthouses.
+1. Courthouses will be limited to one point of entry.

+2. Only litigants/defendants appearing on the docket will be permitted into the courthouses.
 No spectators or support groups will be permitted entry.
 Clerks in each county will post a notification on the exterior of the courthouse that only the litigants or defendants will be permitted into the courthouse.

-In ANY courtroom, regardless of size, the numbers of litigants/defendants and attorneys shall not exceed 10.
-The judge, court personnel and court security are not included in this number. - 3.
-Clerks/Court Security Personnel will, where practicable, utilize screening measures available, such as touchless thermometers and the relevant COVID-19 health questions prior to entry into the courthouses of the district for litigants/defendants, attorneys, probation officers, etc. - 4.
-Masks and/or gloves will be encouraged and permitted.
-Some
+3. Clerks/Court Security Personnel will, where practicable, utilize screening measures available and the relevant COVID-19 health questions prior to entry into the courthouses of the district for litigants/defendants, attorneys, probation officers, etc.

-Judges will require court officers and bailiffs, as well as essential court personnel, to wear protective devices.
+4. Masks and/or gloves will be encouraged and permitted.
+Some Judges will require court officers and bailiffs, as well as essential court personnel, to wear protective devices.
 This will be at their discretion and they will notify affected persons of their requirements prior to court convening.
 Where available, hand sanitizer will be present at counsel tables and on the bench.

-- 5. Social distancing will be observed in each courtroom in the District by either marking seats that may be occupied or marking off two-three seats that will be unoccupied so that no person is sitting next to, in front of or directly behind another.
+5. Social distancing will be observed in each courtroom in the District by either marking seats that may be occupied or marking off two-three seats that will be unoccupied so that no person is sitting next to, in front of or directly behind another.
 Attorneys and clients will sit at opposite ends of counsel table (to confer as necessary with the safety conditions and protocol determined by the attorney/clients.)
-Essential courtroom personnel will maintain six foot distances from each other to the greatest extent practicable.
+Essential courtroom personnel will maintain six-foot distances from each other to the greatest extent practicable.
 Witnesses must remain outside the courtroom or courthouse, depending on the volume of each docket.
 The attorney calling the witness for any hearing or bench trial will be responsible for accessing that witness's appearance in court when needed, by telephone or other means.
 Once a witness has completed their testimony, they must immediately leave the building.
-Child witnesses will not be permitted absent prior approval by the Judge presiding over the case. - 6.
-Courts will continue to conduct, to the greatest extent possible with available technology, hearings, arraignments and other appropriate matters by telephone, email, video conference (via Zoom, Webex, etc.), to limit in-person proceedings. - 7.
-Courtrooms and other public areas, as well as high traffic and high touch areas, such as door handles, railings, gates between gallery and the bench, counsel table and podium will be periodically sanitized. - 8.
-Judges in each court will have the discretion to stagger their dockets in increments of time or alphabetically, depending on the case load.
-Each Judge will be mindful to limit the number of persons present in the courtroom to 10, excluding the judge, court personnel and court security.
+Child witnesses will not be permitted absent prior approval by the Judge presiding over the case.

+6. Courts will continue to conduct, to the greatest extent possible with available technology, hearings, arraignments and other appropriate matters by telephone, email, video conference (via Zoom, Webex, etc.), to limit in-person proceedings.

+7. Courtrooms and other public areas, as well as high traffic and high touch areas, such as door handles, railings, gates between gallery and the bench, counsel table and podium will be periodically sanitized.
+8. Judges in each court will have the discretion to stagger their dockets in increments of time or alphabetically, depending on the case load.
+Each Judge will be mindful to limit the number of litigants/defendants present in the courtroom at one time.
+The number of persons in any courtroom at any given time should not exceed 10, plus the judge, court personnel, and court security.